mischavandenburg/homelab/README.md

 I store data about myself in self-hosted Postgres databases.

-A combination of self-written APIs & n8n workflows are used.
+A combination of n8n workflows & APIs I coded myself are used.

 <table>
     <tr>